Foblex Flow

 • The application owns the business logic.

-• The two communicate through events and inputs, never through a hidden internal store of your data.
+• The two communicate through events and inputs, without a hidden internal store of your data.

 This is not just a design preference.
 It is the decision that shaped every API that came after.